siraajkudtarkar/CS167/Projects/Projects.md

 ### Task 2: Data preparation 2
 Add a new column for each tweet that indicates its topic.
 The topic is any of the hashtags that appear in the most frequent list.
-If a tweet contains more than one top hashtags, any of the can be used.
+If a tweet contains more than one top hashtags, any of them can be used.

 ### Task 3: Topic prediction
 Build a machine learning model that assigns a topic for each tweet based on the classified tweets.